ZWPlayer Method Description

 Return Value: None

-Detailed Description: The pause operation will not clear any internal data in the player.
+Detailed Description: The pause operation does not clear any internal player data.

 1.3 stop